UlashovaZahro/Personal_blog/README.md

 # Personal Blog

-A simple personal blog application built with **Python** and **Flask**.
+A simple personal blog application built with **Python** and **Django**.
 This project allows you to publish blog posts, manage content, and serve your thoughts in a clean web interface.

 ## Features